jtbennett/create-ts-project/README.md

 You _should_ see an error in the server, because `./packages/my-server/src/index.ts` still contains an import from `my-lib`, which is no longer referenced.

 _Unfortunately, you won't actually see an error._ This is due to how we workaround a limitation in `ts-node`.
-If you ever forget to remove code after removing a reference like this, the linter will highlight it in your editor.
+You _will_ see the linter highlighting the problem in your editor.
 The linter will also generate an error when it is run at the command line.

-Remove the code you added to `./packages/my-server/src/index.ts` and save.
+### Cleaning up

+You can stop the dev server (with `Ctrl-C`) and completely delete the `my-server` and `my-lib` directories.
+You will need to rerun `yarn` after deleting them, so that it knows that those workspaces no longer exist.

+`tsp` does not make any changes outside of the individual package directories, and never deletes files or directories.

+Of course, you can also delete the entire project and generate a new one.

 ## `tsp` command details